 The cornea, which is the front part of human eye, is reshaped in all major vision correction surgeries.
 Lasik eye surgery is one of the major procedures of reshaping the cornea.
-It’s used for correcting vision in patients who are far or near sighted.
+Optometry specialists may recommend this procedure to patients who want to correct their vision.
 The ultimate goal is to create a clearer, sharper vision.
+If you experience any irregularities with your vision, you may need an eye exam to determine the cause and get the proper treatment.

 Technological advancements have been made in Lasik eye surgery procedures, allowing new methods to be introduced that give better results while taking less time compared to conventional Lasik surgery procedures.
 Examples of new technological methods include InstaLead and CustomVue from Lasik New York.